-IDWR and the Term Sheet signatories ("Parties") agree to the following adaptive management policies:
+IDWR and the Parties agree to the following adaptive management policies:

-- Additional mitigation actions or measures, as determined by the Parties, may be implemented to augment the ability of the water users to meet the goals of the Management Plan.
+- Additional management actions or measures, as determined by the Parties, may be implemented to augment the ability of the water users to meet the goals of the Management Plan.
 Such additional actions or measures shall not supplant the requirements of this Management Plan without the approval of IDWR. - The Parties can discuss and mutually agree upon amendments to the Management Plan, subject to approval by IDWR.
-Approved amendments may be implemented from year to year during the three\ year term of the Management Plan.
-For example, adjustments to the projected tiered groundwater consumptive use reductions may be possible following the first season of additional data. - The Management Plan may be extended beyond December 31, 2024, by written consent of all the Parties and with approval by IDWR.
+Approved amendments may be implemented from year to year during the threeyear term of the Management Plan.
+For example, adjustments to the projected tiered ground water consumptive use reductions may be possible following the first season of additional data. - The Management Plan may be extended beyond December 31, 2024, by written consent of all the Parties and with approval by IDWR.